Add reserve nodes to existing deployment

-This procedure describes how to add nodes to an existing deployment and define them as reserve nodes.
+This article describes how to add nodes to an existing deployment and define them as reserve nodes.

 Prerequisites